-I really like Friday projects.
+I really like our developer Friday projects.
 Every week we get a whole day to work on our own visualization projects or experiment with something graph-related that we’re interested in.

 Since our video interview, I’ve had more success with my Friday projects.
 It’s cool to be able to choose a dataset that reflects something I’m passionate about and use our toolkits to visualize it.
 I’d been following the devastating environmental impact of Australia’s wildfires on the news, so decided to map their intensity across the country and reveal which were the worst-hit areas.

 Working on a topic I care about is a great way to get up to speed with our toolkit technology.
 It’s helped me to understand graph visualization is such a powerful technique.

 It’s also really cool seeing what everyone else has done for their Friday projects.
 In the past, some of those projects have made it into our toolkits.